Uytla/cp3-issues-projects-workflow/submission.md

 Why is an Issue useful before implementation begins?

 Answer:An Issue helps plan the work before starting.
-It explains what needs to be done.
+It explains what needs to be done

 ## Question 2